Metalystn/Exam-repository/User Story/statistical-report.md

 ## Feature Breakdown

-1. **The manager logs in.**
+1. **The user logs in.**

-2. **The system authenticates manager.**
+2. **The system authenticates user.**
-   - If the authentication fails, it requires the manager to log in again.
+   - If the authentication fails, it requires the user to log in again.
-   - If the authentication is successful, the system displays the managers home page.
+   - If the authentication is successful, the system displays the user's home page.

 3. **The manager opens the results reporting interface.**